RahilBalar98/Login-Reg-Full-Stack-App/README.md

 # Login-Reg-Full-Stack-App

-bproject1 is the backend side : Spring Boot
+bproject is the backend side : Spring Boot

 src and public contains all the React Components and .json files i.e. Front End part.